-Acute Care Common Stem (ACCS) - Acute Medicine
+Acute Care Common Stem (ACCS) - Internal Medicine

-Current ACCS-AM trainees who do not enter higher specialty training in 2021 will be able to transfer to the ACCS-IM programme and complete IMY3 in order to be eligible to apply for ST4 recruitment in group 1 specialties in 2022.
+Current ACCS-AM trainees who do not enter higher specialty training in 2021 will be able to transfer to the new ACCS-IM programme in August 2021 and complete IMY3 in order to be eligible to apply for ST4 recruitment in group 1 specialties in 2022.
 Guidance for ACCS-AM trainees in their CT3 year is available in the ARCP and guidance sections below.

 The following guidance has been developed with Stephanie Hill, ACCS-AM CT3 in Yorkshire and Humber for trainees who are currently in their CT3 year.
 From August 2021 trainees will transfer to the ACCS-IM curriculum and use the IMT ARCP decision aid.

 Guidance for ACCS CT1 and CT2 ARCPs during the Covid-19 pandemic:

 FAQs relating to ACCS and IMT are available here.
 Please also see the Internal Medicine Training (IMT) page for guidance relating to the IM Stage 1 curriculum including the Rough Guide.
 Please see the ARCP decision aids secton for guidance on ARCP requirements.